 This is where retargeting comes in.

-Retargeting through Facebook and Instagram Ads is an excellent way to drive a significant number of conversions very quickly.
+Retargeting through Facebook and Instagram Ads is an excellent way to drive a significant number of conversions quickly.

 Retargeting allows you to reach warm audiences, meaning they’re already familiar with your brand.